Queue-Fair/java/README.md

 ---
 ## Queue-Fair Java Adapter README & Installation Guide

 Queue-Fair can be added to any web server easily in minutes.
 You will need a Queue-Fair account - please visit https://queue-fair.com/free-trial if you don't already have one.
 You should also have received our Technical Guide.
+You can find out all about Queue-Fair at https://queue-fair.com

 ## Client-Side JavaScript Adapter